Hardening the electric system

 Working to increase safety and reliability

 We are hardening the electric system to prevent wildfires.
 This work includes installing stronger poles and covered powerlines.
-We are also undergrounding 10,000 miles of powerlines.
+We are also undergrounding 10,000 miles of powerlines across our service area.

 Benefits of this work include: